Notifications

 In an emergency, Idemitsu ATF Type M can be used as a temporary substitute for ATF M-V, but it should be replaced with the correct ATF as soon as possible.

-What is ATF MV Mazda?
+What Is ATF MV Mazda?

 Mazda ATF M-V, often referred to as Type M5, is a specific type of automatic transmission fluid uniquely designed for certain models of Mazda vehicles.
 It’s not your everyday ATF; it’s engineered with particular specifications to enhance the performance and ensure the longevity of your vehicle’s transmission.